Bukhara Deer Memorandum of Understanding: Meeting of Signatories

 Meetings of Signatories are organized regularly to review the conservation status of the Bukhara deer and the implementation of the MoU and Action Plan.
 National reports by individual Signatories and a report prepared by the Secretariat are also submitted.

 The First Meeting of Signatories took place in Bergen, Norway, 20 November 2011, in the margins of the CMS COP10.
 The meeting brought together representatives from Kazakhstan, Tajikistan and Uzbekistan, as well as international experts.
 During the meeting the Signatories reviewed the conservation status of the Bukhara deer, which had previously disappeared from the riparian forests along the rivers Amu Darya and Syr Darya due to uncontrolled hunting, logging and unsustainable agricultural practices.
 Moreover, the MoU was amended to recognize Afghanistan as a range State.
 Furthermore, the Signatories agreed to develop a new Medium Term International Work Programme to outline conservation priorities for the next five years.
 Finally, the Signatories reiterated their commitment to enhance the conservation of Bukhara deer across its range and agreed on a number of national and transboundary priority actions.

 Other meetings

-A session on Bukhara deer was included in a workshop on the CMS Saiga Antelope MoU and other CMS instruments for migratory ungulates in Kazakhstan, which was held in Nur-Sultan, Kazakhstan, 17–18 February 2011.
+A session on Bukhara deer was included in a workshop on the CMS Saiga Antelope MoU and other CMS instruments for migratory ungulates in Kazakhstan, which was held in Astana, Kazakhstan, 17–18 February 2011.
 Among other things this workshop reviewed the latest population status information for the species, and discussed projects contributing to implementation of the Bukhara Deer Action Plan in the different range States.